faasm/faasm-experiments/docs/mpi.md

 ## Profiling MPI Applications

-For compatibility and in order to aid cross-compilation, we provide a set of tools to profile the execution of an MPI application.
+In order to aid cross-compilation, we provide a set of tools to profile the execution of an MPI application.

 For static analysis, we use the [MPI-Usage](https://github.com/LLNL/MPI-Usage)